-Informally, an ornament is any transformation of a datatype that preserves its underlying recursive structure.
-Read from an operational standpoint, this amounts to being able to
+Informally, an ornament is any transformation of a datatype that preserves its underlying recursive structure, and provides a mapping from the values of the ornamented type to the values of the bare type.
+From an operational standpoint, this mapping is able to let rec length = function

-- drop the extra information introduced by the ornament, - transform the arguments of the ornamented type down to the bare type, - while leaving untouched the structure of both datatypes.
+- drop the extra information introduced by the ornament, - transform the arguments of the ornamented type down to the bare type, - while leaving untouched the common structure of the datatypes.